 - Realized Design/Production in Theatre, Dance, Opera

 - Assisting USA 829 Designers & Professional Technical Directors

 Application to this program

-The two MFA programs in Design recruit through the University / Resident Theatre Association's portfolio review and interview process in January and February annually.
+The MFA programs in Design recruit through the University/Resident Theatre Association's portfolio review and interview process in January and February annually.
 On campus portfolio presentations and interviews are conducted throughout the year.